Once

 heard from him again."

-at RAF Aldergrove [north-west of Belfast] on 19 Novem ber
+reformed at RAF Aldergrove [north-west of Belfast] on 19 November

-shipping targets and carrying out fighter reconnaissance sweeps.
+ground and shipping targets and carrying out fighter reconnaissance

 |

-in mid-September.
-Did this man leave for 'The Middle East' in January
+was born in mid-September.
+Did this man leave for 'The Middle East'

 He